souheyltoumi/packitoo_react/README.md

 ## Style the app i created css file for each component

 ## implement a loader in the posting of data in the server
+## for the rest i wasnt able due to time because i have my exams this periode but otherwise i am ready for any required explanation because i think i am starting to enjoy using ReactJS